-Every 20 minutes, members of a safety team from Life First, a Mumbai-based company, make the rounds of a film set to sanitize the hands of every cast and crew member.
-Every three hours, like clockwork, they take everyone’s temperature and note any major discrepancies.
-Earlier that day, the team would have also sanitized the sets and vanity vans, handed out gloves, masks, face shields and PPE to the film’s crew and tested everyone’s oxygen levels.
+Every 20 minutes, a safety team from Life First, a Mumbai-based company, makes the rounds of a film set to sanitize cast and crew members’ hands.
+Every three hours, like clockwork, it takes everyone’s temperature and notes any major discrepancies.
+Earlier that day, before the shoot began, it sanitized the sets and vanity vans, handed out gloves, masks, face shields and PPE to the crew and tested everyone’s oxygen levels.
 Excessive?
-Not quite.
-Despite the pandemic, shoots are still ongoing and it’s the company’s job to enforce Covid safety guidelines.
+Barely.
+Despite the pandemic, film shoots across India are still ongoing and it’s now the company’s job to enforce Covid safety guidelines.

-The founder of Life First, Aditya, Gupta has been a chief assistant director in Bollywood for the past 12 years.
-Back in May, when the Coronavirus awareness advertisement R Balki shot with Akshay Kumar was posted on one of the WhatsApp production groups he was in, he was in disbelief.
+Life First founder Aditya Gupta has been a chief assistant director in Bollywood for the past 12 years.
+Back in May, when the Coronavirus awareness advertisement that director R Balki shot with Akshay Kumar was posted on one of the WhatsApp production groups he was in, he was in disbelief.

 “I was like: Dude, this cannot be it.
 They went through a sanitizing gate and that was it,” he says.
 “In India, we don’t have the concept of safety officers and so I knew it was going to be the chief AD’s responsibility to ensure safety on sets.
 Every production house was coming up with their own guidelines, which was great, but who was supposed to implement them?”

-Now, Gupta estimates that Life First has done more than 300 days of shoots across 15 projects.
-Members of the 80-employee company are currently deployed at a feature film shoot in Goa, another in Madhya Pradesh and two Netflix series.
+Now, Gupta estimates that Life First has completed more than 300 days of shoots across 15 projects.
+Members of the 80-employee company are currently at work at a feature film shoot in Goa, another in Madhya Pradesh and two Netflix series.

 The firm is one of several that have mushroomed since Bollywood decided to go back into business and resume shoots since July.
 “New ‘Covid departments’ have cropped up across productions.
 Just their presence on sets makes the crew feel safer,” says Pooja Kadam, the first assistant director on Excel Entertainment’s upcoming series Dongri To Dubai.